-For people of all ages, at any stage of a chronic or serious illness—as well as at the end of life—our award-winning Palliative Care team provides extra layers of support to improve quality of life and to help relieve physical, emotional, and spiritual suffering.
+For people of all ages, at any stage of a chronic or serious illness—as well as at the end of life—Palliative Care services provides extra layers of support to improve quality of life and to help relieve physical, emotional, and spiritual suffering.

 What is Palliative Care?

 Palliative care is not the same as hospice care.
 Hospice is a specialized medical team that provides care only to those with terminal conditions, whereas palliative care is not restricted to those at the end of life.
 It can be provided at any time during the course of a serious illness, starting from the day of diagnosis.

 - Healthcare Advocacy and help with navigating the medical system

 - Personal care and assistance with activities of daily living